SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ---
 ## So what are the most useful apps for business owners?

-Much like the 10pc Mauviel 6530.06 M'Heritage M250C 2.5mm Copper Cookware Set would be a lovely addition to my kitchen and beef up my cooking capabilities, there are loads of apps out there helping you cook up a business that you're proud of.
+Much like the 10pc Mauviel 6530.06 M'Heritage M250C 2.5mm Copper Cookware Set would be a lovely addition to my kitchen and beef up my cooking capabilities, there are loads of apps out there which will help you cook up a business that you're proud of.

 That being said, the landscape of apps is changing quickly.
-Here's the apps we like to use at Skymouse, and how we use them, and something new that might make you reconsider some of these apps that have been around a while.

-I've also suggested some alternatives if you are looking for something different.
+Here are the tried and true apps we like to use at Skymouse.
+I've also suggested some alternatives if you are looking for something newer or different.

 ## 1. Use Evernote for keeping all of your information accessible.